 Seed densities and seed fates in the soil seedbank

 Nine groups of four 20-cm deep soil cores arranged in a 3 x 3 grid were collected in the fall of 2019 from each experimental unit (eu).
-Each soil core was cut into two sections, the top 2 cm, and the bottom 18 cm.
-No deeper sampling was conducted because the tillage regimes applied at the experiment affected the top 0 - 20 cm of the soil.
-All the 0-2 cm sections in each eu were packed separately from all the 2-20 cm sections, so each eu yielded two data points, one for each of the two soil strata.
+Each soil core was cut into two sections, the top 2 cm and the bottom 18 cm.
+No deeper sampling was collected because the tillage regimes applied at the experiment affected the top 0 - 20 cm of the soil.
+All the 0 – 2 cm sections in each eu were packed separately from all the 2 – 20 cm sections, so each eu yielded two data points, one for each of the two soil strata.
 Seeds were separated from the soil materials and plant residues using elutriation and flotation (Forcella et al., 2003).
 Clean seeds were placed on germination paper imbibed with distilled water in Petri dishes and incubated in 28/18 degree Celsius light/dark - 18/8 hour night/day conditions for five days.
 Proportions of dormant, readily germinable, and dead seeds were classified as follows: germinated as readily germinable; firm and unyielding to forceps pressure as dormant; and yielding to forceps pressure as dead (Borza et al., 2007).
-Readily germinable and dormant seeds were grouped as viable and used to calculate the emergence proportion (details on how the 2019 fall soil seedbank sample was used with data for 2020 seedling emergence to determine the emergence proportion are provided in the Parameterization section).
+Readily germinable and dormant seeds were grouped as viable and used to calculate the emergence proportion (details on how the 2019 fall soil seedbank sample was used with data for 2020 seedling emergence to determine the emergence proportion are provided in Appendix B – Matrix assembly).

 Seedling emergence pattern and timing